English-Taught Study Programs in Europe

 Choosing a medical program in Europe is not just a country decision.
-The right route depends on the profession you want, the entrance exam you can realistically prepare for, the tuition level, the recognition path and the city where you will study.
+The right choice depends on the profession you want, the entrance exam you can realistically prepare for, the tuition level, the recognition process and the city where you will study.

-Use this page as the program hub for English-taught medical studies in Europe, then move into the detailed country and university guides once you know which route fits you.
+Use this page as the program hub for English-taught medical studies in Europe, then move into the detailed country and university guides once you know which option fits you.

 Pick the profession first